Dating abuse warning signs

 SEE ALSO: How Do I Know If An Abusive Relationship Will Become Violent?

-Why Dating Abuse Is Hard To Spot
+Why is Dating Abuse Hard To Spot?

 The warning signs can be difficult to spot in the early stages.
 Because just like a leaky tap, it can take a while before the damage becomes obvious.